Lorraine Gill

 I trained with and qualified from the award winning Northern Guild, Newcastle on UKCP and BACP accredited course for Psychotherapeutic Counselling.

-I also have a Dyadic Developmental Psychotherapy (DDP) Level 2 qualification which is a type of psychotherapy that helps children and young people build and repair relationships with their caregivers or parents.
+I also have a Dyadic Developmental Psychotherapy (DDP) Level 2 qualification which is a type of psychotherapy that uses attachment-focused therapy designed for children and young people experiencing or have experienced developmental trauma, often within adoptive, foster, or kinship care but not exclusive to.

-I am trauma-informed, hold a specialist qualification to work with children and young people, am an approved provider for Adoption North East and am trained in the use of creative media, metaphor and imagery.
+I am trauma-informed and hold a specialist qualification to work with children and young people.
+I am an approved provider for Adoption North East and am trained in the use of creative media, metaphor and imagery.

 Prior to becoming a therapist I was a teacher both in the UK and overseas for a total of 25 years.